dependabot/dependabot-core/README.md

 ## What's in this repo?

-Dependabot Core is a collection of packages for automating dependency updating in Ruby, JavaScript, Python, PHP, Elixir, Elm, Go, Rust, Java and .NET.
+Dependabot Core is a collection of packages for automating dependency updating in Ruby, JavaScript, Python, PHP, Elixir, Elm, Go, Rust, Java, .NET and Cocoapods.
 It can also update git submodules, Docker files, and Terraform files.
 Highlights include:

 - Logic to check for the latest version of a dependency *that's resolvable given